nadiamariduena/vampire-survivor-pygame-0/LESSON_06_collisions.md

 #### In this step, we are setting up the collision detection method to check if the player is overlapping with any obstacles in the game.

 - By iterating through the `collision_sprites,` we can determine if the player’s rectangle intersects with any of the obstacles.

+#### If an overlap is found, we print a message for now, but later we’ll implement logic to respond to these collisions appropriately.